cncf/glossary/content/en/policy-as-code.md

 ## Problem it addresses

-Building applications and infrastructures are often constrained by many policies that an organization defines, e.g., security policies that forbid storing secrets in source code, running a container with superuser permissions, or storing some data outside a specific geo region.
+Building applications and infrastructures are often constrained by many policies that an organization defines, e.g. security policies that forbid storing secrets in source code, running a container with superuser permissions, or storing some data outside a specific geo region.
 It is very labor-intensive and error-prone for developers and reviewers to manually check applications and infrastructure against documented policies.
 Manual processes cannot meet the responsiveness and scale requirements of cloud native applications.